Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Summary and discussions

 We remark that the stability of black strings qualitatively exhibits a similar dependence on the dimension.
-Suppose a $D$-dimensional vacuum spacetime ($D\geq 5$) whose one spatial direction is compactified on a circle $S^1$.
+Suppose a $D$-dimensional vacuum spacetime ($D\geq 5$) with one spacelike dimension compactified to a circle $S^1$.
 Then, there exist non-uniform black strings of which horizon topology is $S^{D-3} \times S^1$.
 The stability of such black strings has been examined using the thermodynamic criterion, and argued as follows~\cite{Figueras:2012xj}.
 If $ 5 \leq D \leq 11$, all non-uniform black strings are unstable.
 If $12 \leq D \leq 13$, there exists a critical non-uniformness below (resp.\ above) which the non-uniform black strings are unstable (resp.\ stable).
 If $D \geq 14$, all black strings are stable.
 We are not so surprised at the similarity of stability between these black objects and CMC hypersurfaces since it was shown that the event horizon of a black hole is approximated by a CMC hypersurface in the large-dimension limit~\cite{Emparan:2015hwa}.
-Nevertheless, it is still interesting to pursuit the similarity from various points of view such as the fluid/gravity correspondence~\cite{Aharony:2005bm, Bhattacharyya:2008jc}.
+Nevertheless, it is still interesting to pursue the similarity from various points of view such as the fluid/gravity correspondence~\cite{Aharony:2005bm, Bhattacharyya:2008jc} and the gauge/gravity correspondence~\cite{Azuma:2014cfa}.